Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Directional Monotonicity Properties of Admissible Solutions

 Moreover, by \eqref{1-p1} and condition (iv) of Definition \ref{def-regular-sol},

 Then we have

 so that the first inequality in \eqref{3-c7} is proved.

-By Definition \ref{def-shocksol-self-similar-new2015} and condition (iv) of Definition \ref{def-regular-sol}, any admissible solution satisfies that $\der_{{\bm \nu}}\ivphi> \der_{{\bm \nu}}\vphi$ on $\shock$ for the unit normal ${{\bm \nu}}$ to $\shock$ towards the interior of $\Om$.
+By Definition \ref{def-shocksol-self-similar-new2015} and Definition \ref{def-regular-sol}(iv), any admissible solution satisfies that $\der_{{\bm \nu}}\ivphi> \der_{{\bm \nu}}\vphi$ on $\shock$ for the unit normal vector ${{\bm \nu}}$ to $\shock$ towards the interior of $\Om$.
 Then the Rankine-Hugoniot jump condition stated in Definition \ref{def-regular-sol}(ii-4) implies that $\rho>1$ holds on $\shock$, because $\irho=1$ is the density of the incoming state corresponding to $\ivphi$.
 This verifies the second inequality in \eqref{3-c7}. \end{proof} \end{lemma}

-\subsubsection{Directional monotonicity of $\vphi-\rightvphi$ and $\vphi-\leftvphi$}
+\subsection{Directional monotonicity of $\vphi-\rightvphi$ and $\vphi-\leftvphi$}